Linda Ramone

-Linda Ramone (born July 24, 1960) is an American philanthropist and widow of Johnny Ramone.
+Linda Ramone (born July 24, 1960) is an American philanthropist and the widow of rock musician Johnny Ramone.
 She is the co-owner and a president of Ramones Productions and was the subject of numerous songs by the Ramones, including "Danny Says", and "She's a Sensation".
 She is the founder and president of the Johnny Ramone Army, an organization acting on behalf of Johnny Ramone's estate which holds live events and charity fundraisers, preserving his legacy.

 Relationship with the Ramones

 Linda originally dated Joey Ramone but later dated and married Johnny Ramone.
 Stories conflict whether Joey and Linda had broken up prior to Linda dating Johnny or if Linda left Joey for Johnny.
 Her relationship with Joey and Johnny was referred to as one of the Top 10 Love Triangles by Time magazine and one of the 10 Most Infamous Love Triangles in Music History by Complex magazine.
 Joey and Johnny continued to tour as the Ramones, even after Linda married Johnny.

 Linda is the subject of numerous songs by the Ramones including "She's a Sensation", "Danny Says" and "Merry Christmas (I Don't Want To Fight Tonight)".
 Just before Johnny's death in 2004, he and Linda supervised the erection of an eight foot tall bronze memorial of Johnny at the Hollywood Forever Cemetery in Los Angeles, California.
 Linda and Johnny were together for 20 years prior to his death.

 In 2012, Linda released the book Commando, an autobiography written by Johnny Ramone.
 Linda did numerous television interviews to promote the release of the book.